whistlegraph/aesthetic-computer/README.txt

     - [x] Use "crop" brush or `resize` command for this?
   - [x] Make a minimal `bits` brush.

+*** Ranged Parameter Support ***
+  - [] Generalize ranged parameters.
+    - [] Extract the current implementation from `oval` into a general params parser that detects type and returns a filtered list.

+*** Ordinals Collection ***
+  + Now
+   - 📓 This collection should be fully analog.
+        I should keep a list of sats somewhere in a notebook, then sign drawings and upload them.
+  + Done
+   - [x] Inscribe a test ordinal.

 *** Generic Image / Photo Uploader ***
   - Data entry process
    - [] 1. go to ac and type `pic`